VictoriaShalabaeva/italian-cuisine-app/README.md

 View the live project [Here](https://italian-cuisine-app.herokuapp.com/)

-*Buon Appetito* is an interactive website that .
+*Buon Appetito* is an interactive website that allows to collect and share recipes of Italian cuisine meal.

 The website is designed to be responsive and accessible on a range of devices, making it easy to navigate through.